 Some of the key manufacturers of metolachlor are Shandong Binnong Technology Ltd. Syngenta AG, Bayer CropScience , FMC Corporation and Shanghai Tenglong Agrochem Co.
 Ltd.

-- Asia Pacific
+- Asia Pacific and Japan

 - Latin America